Graph Anomaly Detection in Time Series: A Survey: Categorization of G-TSAD Methods

+The above unsupervised methods assume that the training data must be clean.
+However, in real-world applications, collecting clean data poses significant challenges due to its time-consuming, costly, and labor-intensive nature.
+Moreover, anomalies often sneak into normal data, regarded as contaminated data, that come from the data shift or human error \cite{jiang2022softpatch}.
+Consequently, existing unsupervised methods, which extensively train on normal data to model its behavior, would misdetect anomaly samples encountered during training in the test phase.
+To address such challenges, \cite{ho2023multivariate} introduced an approach, called TSAD-C. TSAD-C comprises three modules: a Decontaminator, aimed at eliminating abnormal patterns; a Long-range Variable Dependency Modeling, designed to capture long-range intra- and inter-variable dependencies, where graphs are learned through a self-attention mechanism with the attention weights assigned for the edges' weights; and Anomaly Scoring based on reconstruction scores used to detect graph-level anomalies in both industrial and biomedical multivariate signal domains.

+Note that TSAD-C employs a diffusion model - a type of generative models \cite{tashiro2021csdi,rasul2021autoregressive}, in its Decontaminator.
+However, similar to the drawbacks of NF, training a diffusion model can be computationally expensive, especially for large datasets.
+It also demands large memory resources during training when storing intermediate data representations.
+Moreover, diffusion models usually rely on various hyperparameters, including learning rates, batch sizes, and model architecture, which can significantly influence performance.
+Effectively tuning these hyperparameters can be challenging and time-consuming, requiring extensive experimentation.

-In summary, many studies in the AE-based methods, ranging from vanilla AE, and VAE to NF, have shown promising results in G-TSAD.
-However, designing a model that can capture both the \g{intra-variable and inter-variable} dependencies requires careful consideration of multiple factors.
+\textbf{Summary.} Many studies in the AE-based methods, ranging from vanilla AE, VAE to NF, have shown promising results in G-TSAD.
+However, designing a model that can capture both intra- and inter-variable dependencies requires careful consideration of multiple factors.
 Large amounts of data and computational resources for training are required to produce satisfactory results, which can be expensive and time-consuming for many time-series applications.
-Also, explainability and interpretability are necessary to understand the model's behavior with the detection outcomes.
+Also, interpretability are necessary to understand the model's behavior with the detection outcomes.
 This ensures that the model makes unbiased decisions on detecting anomalies.
-Moreover, all the AE-based methods limit their applications to only time-series signals while there are many other time-series data types available in real-world applications (e.g., videos, social networks, edge streams, etc).
+Moreover, most of the AE-based methods limit their applications to only time-series signal systems while there are many other data types such as videos, social networks, and edge streams, which are common in real-world scenarios.
+This restricts the adaptability and applicability of AE-based approaches to a wider variety of time-series contexts.